gratchie/mac-dev-setup/README.md

 # mac-dev-setup
-Ansible playbook for setting up a brand new MacOS laptop or Workstation
+Ansible playbook for setting up a new MacOS laptop or Workstation